alshival/gpt4-Discord-Bot/README.md

 </html>

 Note that choropleth map are quite difficult to generate.
 Fefe currently only supports state-level data.
 She hasn't learned how to convert between long state name and state abbreviation yet.
+She currently does will with long names, e.g. `New Jersey`.
 ## Usage

 - Use the command prefix `!` to interact with the bot: